nmogire/nmogire/README.md

 I use this space for some of my writings and code

 ### Contents
+Code
 - TCP socket library in C
 - Address book in C++
 - Other old snippets

 ###
-Past Writing:
+Past Writings: </br>
+⚡A software development project plan, under the secure development life cycle (SDLC)</br>
-- A comparative review of HTTP protocol versions from Http/1 - 3
+⚡A comparative review of HTTP protocol versions from Http/1 - 3

 ###
-Future Writings:
+Current Writings:
 - TBD